Camera-Guy/Unity-Gunshot-SFX-Tools/README.md

 Update your gun SFX without thinking Fuuuuuck that would mean i would have to redo the Full auto

 <img width="941" height="900" alt="Image" src="https://github.com/user-attachments/assets/ab56690d-b92c-4eb8-8ec2-9b19fe821ca4" />

+It sometimes breaks so wiggle the pitch to fix it